chatwoot/chatwoot/README.md

  - **Line**: Connect your Line account and manage the conversations in Chatwoot.
  - **SMS**: Connect your Twilio SMS account and reply to the SMS queries in Chatwoot.
  - **API Channel**: Build custom communication channels using our API channel.
- - **Email**: Forward all your email queries to Chatwoot and view it in our integrated dashboard.
+ - **Email**: Forward all your email queries to ChatsappAI and view it in our integrated dashboard.

 And more.